Panel Chairs: Anna Rubbo and Juan Du

 3.1 THE SDGs AND EVERYDAY LIFE

-Do the SDGs and the New Urban Agenda have the potential to improve citizen’s capacity to withstand, adapt or recover from adversity that may arise from social, cultural, political or climate change events.
-Can they support/guide Design for Resilient Communities?
+Do the SDGs have the potential to engage a citizen and/or a community’s daily life and challenges, and improve their capacity to withstand, adapt or recover from adversity that may arise from social, cultural, economic, political, or climate-change events?

 3.2 PEOPLE AS PARTNERS

 How does participatory planning and inclusive co-design contribute to the Design for Resilient Communities?
 Under what circumstances?

 How can, or how has, professional practice, collaborations with community-based organizations, educational programs and/or research increased inclusionary strategies, and have people-oriented approaches improved lives in specific situations?

 Have they also strengthened local economies, protected the natural environment and biodiversity, and reduced carbon footprints?

 Climate change, the global pandemic and ensuing political upheavals have laid bare systemic inequalities across the world.
 Kate Raworth’s Doughnut Economics suggests a socio-economic-environmental pathway to sustainability.
 Can site-specific examples offer lessons for education, research, professional practice, and policy that will encourage better Design for Resilient Communities?
 How could global initiatives, such as the SDGs help address regional disparities and specificities?

 3.4 LOCAL PRACTICES / GLOBAL CORPORATIONS

 Can global corporations or design offices that have adopted the SDGs, or other sustainability frameworks, in their mission statements contribute to building community resilience in less developed countries through their in-country offices?

 Through local collaborations, how could global practices impact local design, research, and education cultures in appropriate and positive ways, such that they contribute to more resilient communities?
 Are there in-country examples that, in turn, positively impact professional cultures at the global headquarters?